Account Data Compromise Event (ADCE)

 Use of a Mastercard account number to reserve accommodations at lodging merchants.
 For the cardholder, such reservations include a late arrival provision, penalties if cancellation rules are not met, and a provision for unavailable rooms upon arrival.

 A lodging merchant's guest record that contains the cardholder's transaction information, including check-in and departure dates, rate, anticipated length of stay at check-in time, applicable charges, and taxes.
 The check-in date and the dated amount and authorization approval code of each authorization must be included on the folio if not on the sales draft.

 Independent Sales Organization (ISO)

-An MSP that provides Program Services other than transaction and cardholder processing to a member in support of the member's program.
-Such program services include, but are not limited to, merchant solicitation, cardholder solicitation, customer service, and ATM deployment.
+A member service provider (MSP) that provides program services other than transaction and cardholder processing to a financial insitution in support of the financial institution's program.
+Such program services include but are not limited to merchant solicitation, cardholder solicitation, customer service and ATM deployment.

-Transactions such as shopping or gaming activity that a cardholder initiates during a flight.
-In MasterCard applications, these transaction types also are referred to as Cardholder- Activated Terminal (CAT) Level 4.
+Transactions such as shopping or gaming that a cardholder initiates during a flight.
+In Mastercard applications, these transaction types are also referred to as Cardholder-Activated Terminal (CAT) Level 4.

-A fee applied to an interchange transaction, applicable to the two members participating in the transaction as issuer and acquirer.
+A fee applied to an interchange transaction, applicable to the two financial institutions participating in the transaction as issuer and acquirer.